Schedule A Free Consultation Today

 Heuser & Heuser, LLP

-Colorado Springs, CO attorney explains Colorado dog bite law.
-Call (719) 520-9909 to schedule your FREE case review if you’ve been injured by a dog bite.
+Colorado workers’ compensation lawyer explains workers’ compensation benefits.
+Call (719) 520-9909 to schedule your FREE case review if you’ve been injured on the job.

 Heuser & Heuser, LLP